Staten Island Relocation Lawyer

 Experience is important in many areas of divorce law but none are quite as tricky as relocation law.
-In order to relocate during or after a divorce, it’s necessary to show to the court that it’s in the best interests of the child.
+In order to relocate during or after a divorce, it’s necessary to show to the court that it’s in the interests of the child.
 Sometimes a non-custodial or joint custody parent will step in and try to prevent the other parent from relocating.
-That’s when it’s our job to step in and use our 40 years of combined experience in divorce law to get the best outcome for the child and for the parent who wants to move.
+That’s when it’s our job to step in and use our 40 years of combined experience in divorce law to get the outcome for the child and for the parent who wants to move.

 While relocation law varies by state, it’s obvious that the courts want a relocation which will be beneficial to the child.
 If not beneficial specifically, it can’t do harm to a child.
 This can be extremely tricky because children don’t just live with a custodial parent.
 They belong to the school and community where that parent has lived.
 When the parent moves, it can have adverse on the child in question.

 Not every relocation case will be about obtaining the right to relocate.
 Sometimes we represent parents who believe that their child shouldn’t relocate.
 Thankfully we know both sides of the law very well and believe that relocation is okay in some instances and in some instances will be harmful to a child.
 We use our decades of legal experience and thousands of cases worth of experience to determine what is going to be for the parent and child we represent.

 Courts will want to ensure that the move is in the interest of the child on a financial, community, parent-child relationship, and educational basis.
 Moving a child far away from a parent the child is very close to will of course be different from a situation where the non-custodial parent and child aren’t as bonded together.
 It’s a case by case basis in most instances but always remember that the court is looking for one thing: What’s for this child?
 It’s not about the parents but about the children.
 Moving a child away from a community that they love can be damaging too.
 In some cases, it’s not.